zamwon/PokemonApi/README.md

 - DELETE http://localhost:8080/pokemon/{id} -> Delete pokemon with provided id

 Todo
-3. "Choose http://localhost:8080/ method ->  for entering INDEX page.
-Now you can navigate with buttons
+3. "Type http://localhost:8080/ in browser ->  for entering INDEX page.
+Now you can navigate the page with buttons